-Tax Registration is primarily governed by Federal Law No. 8 of 2017 on Value-Added Tax (the VAT Law), the Cabinet Decision No. 52 of 2017 on the Executive Regulations of Federal law No. 8 of 2017 on VAT (the Executive Regulations) and the Federal Law No. 7 of 2017 on Tax Procedures (the Tax Procedure Law).
+Tax Registration in UAE is primarily governed by Federal Law No. 8 of 2017 on Value-Added Tax (the VAT Law), the Cabinet Decision No. 52 of 2017 on the Executive Regulations of Federal Law No. 8 of 2017 on VAT (the Executive Regulations), and the Federal Law No. 7 of 2017 on Tax Procedures (the Tax Procedure Law).

 In terms of Article 1 of the VAT Law, Tax Registration is defined as a procedure whereby a Taxable Person or his Legal Representative registers with the Federal Tax Authority for tax purposes.

 Tax Registration is confirmed when the Authority grants the Taxable Person a Tax Registration Number (TRN).
 The TRN is defined in the VAT Law as a unique number issued by the Authority for each person registered for tax purposes.

 Procedures for Tax Registration, Deregistration, and Amendment of Data Related Thereto